-Although originally designed specifically for patients with Dupuytren’s Contracture the cream has been proven effective for those with Ledderhose Disease and against the pain and inflammation associated with Trigger FInger.
+Although originally designed specifically for patients with Dupuytren’s Contracture the cream has been shown to be effective for those with Ledderhose Disease, and against the pain and inflammation associated with Trigger Finger.

 Ledderhose disease (also known as plantar fibromatosis) is very similar to Dupuytren’s contracture but affects the feet instead of the hands.
 Ledderhose causes the connective tissue to build up and create hard lumps on the bottoms of the feet.
 These lumps form along the plantar fascia, which is the band of tissue that connects your heel bone with your toes.
 The growths aren’t cancerous, but they can cause pain, especially when you walk.

 Ledderhose disease can occur in conjunction with Dupuytren’s or on its own.
-Like Dupuytren’s symptoms normally begin to appear in your forties and fifties or later
+Like Dupuytren’s symptoms normally begin to appear in your forties and fifties.

 The primary symptom of Ledderhose disease is hard lumps on the soles of one or both of your feet.
 These lumps can be painful, especially when you walk and can cause pain in your foot and ankle joints.